 Upon discovery of a defect, please contact nuCamp within five business days by registered letter, phone call (330-852-4811), or visit the warranty section of the nuCamp website (nucamprv.com).
-Please be prepared to provide the VIN number of the trailer along with your name and best mode of contact (along with hours, if necessary).
+Please be prepared to provide the VIN (Vehicle Identification Number) of the trailer along with your name and best mode of contact (along with hours, if necessary).